Anna Ruth Williams, Founder + CEO,

 A self-professed traditional PR purist, she’s worked with some of the nation’s biggest outlets, such as CNN, Fast Company, Forbes, TechCrunch and Wall Street Journal.
 In addition to pitching journalists and writing long-form, she loves leading messaging sessions, content brainstorms and media trainings for clients.
 And nothing gets her going more than hustling in a pair of flats alongside clients at industry tradeshows, such as CES, RSA and HIMSS.
 When she’s not in Delta 14A, Anna Ruth is in endless pursuit of fixing up her urban loft, watching every documentary on Netflix, covering things in glitter, and doing a better downward dog than her four-legged child, Roscoe.

 After her career as a Disney Princess failed, Blair knew she still wanted to do something with the publics that could occasionally be paired with a really good glass of red.
-After grad school and a few other PR gigs that involved lots of coffee talk, literally, as well as stints with other B2B and B2C industries, she found herself as the first full-time hire of ARPR – helping to build ARPR’s brand into one of the fastest growing technology PR firms in the country, named 2016 Tech Agency of the Year and a top 30 Tech PR Agency by O’Dwyer’s in 2017.
+After grad school and a few other PR gigs that involved lots of coffee talk, literally, she found herself as the first full-time hire of ARPR in 2013 – helping to build ARPR’s brand into one of the fastest-growing technology PR firms in the country and the #1 tech PR firm in the Southeast.
+She’s been integral in helping ascend ARPR into a two-time Small Agency of the Year winner and the 2018 Agency that Gets Results.

-Evan Goldberg, Vice President of Client Service, Media & Messaging Connoisseur
+Evan Goldberg, Senior Vice President of Client Service,

 Evan was first exposed to the public relations industry after a grumpy middle-aged AP reporter, who doubled as one of his college lacrosse coaches, urged him not to pursue a journalism career.
 Following grad school, Evan quickly developed a passion for technology PR & marketing, but was extremely dissuaded by the PR culture after his tenure at several agencies left him wanting much, much more for his career.
 Fortunately, Evan found ARPR in 2014, and has since helped grow the firm in size, revenue and prestige.
 Today ARPR is regularly recognized as Technology Agency of the Year, a PR News’ TOP Place to Work and one of the top 30 largest tech PR firms in the country (O’Dwyers).